shorebirdtech/docs/docs/guides/code_push_release_play_store.md

 ---
 sidebar_position: 2
-title: 🚢 Release a Code Push App
+title: 🤖 Release a Code Push App (Android)
-description: Release a Code Push App
+description: Release a Code Push App (Android)
 ---

-# Releasing a code push app
+# Releasing a code push app to the Google Play Store

-This guide walks through releasing a code push app to the Play Store and applying a patch to that release.
+This guide walks through releasing a code push app to the Google Play Store and applying a patch to that release.

+The app we will be releasing in this guide is [`Time Shift`](https://play.google.com/store/apps/details?id=dev.shorebird.u_shorebird_clock), our demo code push app. ([source](https://github.com/shorebirdtech/time_shift/))

 ## Prerequisites

 This guide assumes that you have an existing Shorebird app.
 If you don't have one, you can create one by following the [code push quickstart](./code_push_quickstart/) guide.

-The app we will be releasing in this guide is [`Time Shift`](https://play.google.com/store/apps/details?id=dev.shorebird.u_shorebird_clock), our demo code push app. ([source](https://github.com/shorebirdtech/time_shift/))

 ## Creating a release